fort-nix/nix-bitcoin/README.md

 nix-bitcoin
 ===

-A set of nix packages and nixos modules including profiles to easily install featureful Bitcoin nodes.
+Nix packages and nixos modules including profiles to easily install featureful Bitcoin nodes.
 Work in progress.

 Profiles
 ---
-nixbitcoin.nix provides the two profiles "minimal" and "all":
+`nixbitcoin.nix` provides the two profiles "minimal" and "all":

 * minimal
     * bitcoind (pruned) with outbound connections through Tor and inbound connections through a hidden